c-ola/ioswitch/README.md

 ## IOswitch

-SHOULD CONVERT TO SOMETHING SIMILAR TO THE i3lock https://github.com/i3/i3lock/blob/main/i3lock.c IMPLEMENTATION FOR STEALING FOCUS

 Sends input from one computer to another via a TCP server (i.e. send desktop mouse input to laptop).
+When the host daemon is sending, input is locked on that computer.

+Based alot of the screen locking code off of xtrlock http://ftp.debian.org/debian/pool/main/x/xtrlock/.

 The daemon is capable of both sending and receiving inputs.
 It is controlled through the command line.
-Available/Planned commands are:
+Available/Planned features are:
-- [x] list devices (sent/received)
+- [] list devices (sent/received)
+- [x] start sending
-- [x] add devices (TO send input)
+- [x] stop sending
-- [x] rm device (that IS sending)
+- [x] switch start/stop sending state
 - [x] kill the daemon
-- [x] keybinds to stop sending
+- [x] lock the user input on the computer that is sending
+- [] hot reload the config without rerunning the daemon
+- [] better input device selection (i.e. select device through just a name, and some kind of script just finds the device path in /dev/input)
+- [] multiple destinations to send to in one file config, choose what to send in a command
+- [] status command, returns if its sending or not

+Planned

 ### Installation
 ```